SpectraL519/cpp-gl/docs/graph.md

     - `source_id: types::id_type` – the ID of the source vertex.
     - `target_id_range: const IdRange&` – a range of target vertex IDs to connect to the source vertex.
   - *Return type*: `void`
+  - *NOTE:* For an adjacency matrix representation passing a range with duplicate IDs will result in an error.

 - **`graph.add_edges_from(source, target_range)`**:
   - *Description*: Adds multiple edges from a specified source vertex to a range of target vertices (specified by references).